 Why do I need to build a world?

 We think a lot about how to create a character.
 But your characters need a place to live, work and play!
 Every one of your favorite books, movies and TV shows involves building a world, even if it looks a lot like our own.

 Would the story of the two young lovers from very different backgrounds have been as gripping if it hadn’t been set aboard the Titanic?
-Part of what makes a story work so well is its world.
+Part of what makes a story work so well is the world where it takes place.
 We all knew the inevitable conclusion to Rose and Jack’s story, and this helped us connect with the tale and its characters.

 It’s the favorite coffee house where your protagonist gets his coffee and morning gossip.
 It’s the mall where your hero buys her clothes.
 It’s the planet where the rare mineral is harvested.
 It’s the place you create to let your characters do what they’re in the story to do.